kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% endprism %}
 All the AJAX code was placed in a `loadHTML` function and we added new code at the bottom that ran this function when the button was clicked.
 At the bottom of the code, the button with the id of `getHTMLFile` had the `addEventListener` method attached to it.

 The button was "listening for", or "watching for", whatever event we told it to watch for...which was `click`.
-When the code saw that the button has been clicked, it ran the `loadHTML` function and processed the AJAX code.
+When the code saw that the button was been clicked, it ran the `loadHTML` function and processed the AJAX code.

 <a name="multiple-ajax-buttons"></a>
 <h4 class="h4-guide">Multiple buttons with AJAX functionality</h4>